Secure CheckoutPersonal information is secured with SSL technology.

 - Presents both abiotic and biotic stresses in a single volume

-Researchers working on plant and crop stress ranging from Abiotic to Biotic stresses in the National Agricultural Research organizations like USDA, INRA, ICAR and other organisations.
+Researchers working on plant and crop stress ranging from Abiotic to Biotic stresses in such National Agricultural Research organizations as the USDA, INRA, ICAR and other organisations.
 Professors and Researchers, Post Docs and Graduate students working in the broad area of climate change and crop stress, crop production, crop improvement and crop protection.
 Basic scientists, molecular biologists, plant biotechnologists, physiologists and agronomists, breeders, entomologists, plant pathologists, food policy analysts and crop scientists.
-Students and academicians in the area of crop and agricultural science.
+Students and academicians in the area of crop and agricultural science

 - No. of pages: